An iterative method for the solution of Laplace-like equations in high and very high space dimensions: Introduction

-In Sect.~\ref{sec5} we finally return to the higher-dimensional counterpart (\ref{eq1.7}) of the original equation (\ref{eq1.1}) and study the convergence behavior of the polynomially accelerated version of the iteration (\ref{eq1.8}) for its solution.
+In the final section, we return to the higher-dimensional counterpart (\ref{eq1.7}) of the original equation (\ref{eq1.1}) and examine the convergence behavior of the polynomially accelerated version of the iteration (\ref{eq1.8}) for its solution.
 Special attention is given to the limit case $\mu=0$ of the Laplace equation.
 The section ends with a brief review of an approximation of the form (\ref{eq1.4}) by sums of Gauss functions.